DanielEscobar94/Mixed-Integer_Linear_Programming/README.md

 * PDF file with the proposed problems.
 * Three R scripts with IpSolve models, one for each problem.
-* PDF file of the final report with the models built and the solutions found.
+* PDF file of the final report with the mathematical models built and the solutions found.